-We always recommend to place your email call to action above the fold.
+We always recommend placing your email call-to-action above the fold.
 It should be near the top of your email so your subscribers simply can’t miss it.
 They shouldn’t have to scroll through the whole of your email campaign.

-Whether your reader is viewing your email on a desktop or a mobile, your call to action should be above the fold.
+Whether your reader is viewing your email on a desktop or a mobile, your CTA should be above the fold.
 Don’t hide it away at the bottom.

 This one from REI includes their call to action near the top of their email, beneath a short description of what it is.

 Their readers also have the option to scroll down for pictures of which items are included in their deal.

 A layout which tends to work well is the inverted pyramid.
 The most relevant information is given in the headline, a short description of the product can then be stated in the email body, before the call-to-action at the bottom.

 If you want to boost conversions and drive your readers to purchase, then incorporate urgency into your email CTA.
 Even just using words like ‘now’ or ‘ASAP’ will help.